zqs1022/interpretableCNN/README.md

 We released the code with slight technical extensions to the above paper for more robustness.
 For example, the code learned the parameter \beta instead of simply setting \beta=4.

+We will release the code based on PyTorch and TensorFlow, later.

 # How to use

 run demo.m

+Note that please set in the window of the MATLAB following "HOME --> Preferences --> MATLAB --> General --> MAT-Files --> MATLAB Version 7.3 or later."
+Thus, the Matlab can save large MAT files.

 Please see demo.m for detailed introduction of the code